jolaquai/StringWeaver/StringWeaver/readme.md

 # Consumption

-The assembly multi-targets `netstandard2.0` and several newer .NETs to support performance-focused APIs introduced in later versions.
+The assembly multi-targets `netstandard2.0` and several newer .NETs to support performance-focused APIs introduced in later versions:

 * Core functionality is exposed in the `netstandard2.0` compilation, meaning any conforming project platform can use it.
 * A dependency on `PCRE.NET` is introduced to facilitate all regex operations on `StringWeaver` to meet performance goals/allocation minimums for `< net7.0`.